Hensel's lemma for the norm principle for spinor groups: Proof of the main theorem

 By Lemma \ref{93}, $D_L$ is an unramified $L-$division algebra in case 2.

 The skew-hermitian form $h$ can be neither unramified nor ramified over $K$, i.e. both $h_0$ and $h_1$ could be nontrivial.
 However, $h_L$ is unramified over $L$.

 Recall that by Remark \ref{161}, $F$ is either an unramified quadratic field extension of $K$, or it is isomorphic to $K\times K$.
-Now we give the proof of the main theorem in these two different cases separately, first when $F$ is a field, and then in the case $F=K \times K$.
-Recall the element $u_1$ from Lemma \ref{68}. \\
+Now we give the proof of the main theorem in these two different cases separately, first when $F$ is a field, and then in the case $F=K \times K$. \\

 \textbf{Subcase 2.1:} $F$ is a field.